ruslanmv/ruslanmv.github.io/_posts/2022-09-13-Text-to-Video-Messages-From-Youtube.md

             )
 ```

-You can run the following cell and in the text you can add the following quote:
+You can run the following cell and in the text ,you can add the following quote:

 > I am cloning your voice, Obama!.
 Just as electricity transformed almost everything 100 years ago, today I actually have a hard time thinking of an industry that I don’t think AI (Artificial Intelligence) will transform in the next several years